Yonge Street: Route description

-From approximately St. Clair Avenue to Yonge Boulevard, Yonge Street is central to the former suburb municipality of North Toronto, now widely referred to as Midtown.
-It is divided into several local neighbourhoods.
-Yonge Street along this stretch features mixed low-scale residential, retail and commercial buildings.
+From approximately St. Clair Avenue to Yonge Boulevard, Yonge Street is central to the former suburb municipality of North Toronto, now widely referred to as Midtown, which is divided into several local neighbourhoods.
+Yonge Street along this stretch features mixed low-scale residential, retail, and commercial buildings.
 The intersection at Eglinton Avenue has become a focal point, serving as a high-density residential, commercial and transit hub.
-The site of Montgomery's Tavern is nearby.
-It was the site of a significant clash in the Upper Canada Rebellion and is marked as a National Historic Site.
-The tavern was later replace by the Postal Station K Building, now a podium for Montgomery Square condominium complex.
+The site of Montgomery's Tavern is nearby, the location of a significant clash in the Upper Canada Rebellion and is marked as a National Historic Site.
+The tavern was later replaced by the Postal Station K Building, now a podium for Montgomery Square condominium complex.